avichapman/lora/README.md

 ![alt text](images/lora_example_operations.png "Location and Density Map Candiate Operation Effect Tensors")

-The locations are stacked in the CUDA memory into a cube with 14 layers.
+The locations are stacked in CUDA memory into a cube with 14 layers.

 One operation is performed on each layer, resulting in a cube with the effect of each operation in each layer.